carlignn/carlgaspar-nostyleplease/content/posts/i-was-an-announcer-today.md

 ---
 title: I Was an Announcer Today
-subtitle: I played as the announcer on our basketball rec league and it's fucking amazing!
+subtitle: I was the announcer on our basketball rec league and it's fucking amazing!
 That's the first time for me and I want more!
 draft: false
 date: 2025-10-19T00:00:00.000Z
 tags: